AarambhaGG/_KUFest-2025_LCCsMeisters_CareerCraft_/readme.md

-CareerCraft – AI Career Gap Analyzer
+CareerCraft – AI Career Gap Analyser
 "Know Your Gap.
 Close Your Gap."

 🎯 The Problem
 Job seekers apply blindly without knowing if they're qualified.
 Result: wasted time, unclear skill gaps, and no clear path forward.
 💡 Our Solution
-CareerCraft uses AI to analyze your profile against your dream job, tells you if you're FIT or UNFIT, and gives you a personalized week-by-week roadmap to get job-ready.
+CareerCraft uses AI to analyse your profile against your dream job, tells you if you're FIT or UNFIT, and gives you a personalised week-by-week roadmap to get job-ready.

 🔄 How It Works
 📄 Upload Resume → 🎯 Enter Dream Job → 🤖 AI Analyzes Gap → ✅ Get FIT/UNFIT Status → 🗺️ Receive Personalized Roadmap